Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Discussion

 \textit{In situ} LEED measurements also verified the Fe$_3$O$_4$ stoichiometry of the iron oxide film showing the typical ($\sqrt{2}\times\sqrt{2})R45^{\circ}$ superstructure of the magnetite surface for all investigated films.
 Further, NiO films on both substrates exhibit the expected ($1\times1$) pattern due to the rock salt crystal structure.
-The diffraction spots of the magnetite and NiO films grown on SrTiO$_3$ are slightly broadened compared to the films grown on MgO indicating the formation of surface defects due to the high lattice misfit.
+The diffraction spots of the magnetite and NiO films grown on SrTiO$_3$ are slightly broadened compared to the films grown on MgO indicating the formation of more surface defects due to the high lattice misfit.
 Surface roughnesses obtained from the XRR analysis exhibit higher values for all films grown on SrTiO$_3$.
-But while the roughness of the nickel oxide films deposited on SrTiO$_3$ is only about 0.5\,\AA\ higher than after deposition on MgO, the magnetite films on NiO/SrTiO$_3$ show initially almost doubled values compared to the magnetite films on NiO/MgO.
-This result is consistent with the broadened diffraction spots in the LEED pattern.
+While the roughness of the nickel oxide films deposited on SrTiO$_3$ is only about 0.5\,\AA\ higher than after deposition on MgO, the magnetite films on NiO/SrTiO$_3$ show initially almost doubled values compared to the magnetite films on NiO/MgO.
+This result is consistent with the higher value for the defect density of Fe$_3$O$_4$/NiO/SrTiO$_3$ obtained from the LEED pattern analysis.
 Nevertheless, the XRR measurements provide distinct intensity oscillations indicating double layer structures and homogenous film thicknesses.
-Thus, no intermixing of the two layers takes place during the deposition process.
+Thus, the two layers do not intermix during the deposition process.

 The entire structure of the samples was investigated by XRD measurements of the specular CTR.
-For all samples the thickness determined by XRR agrees well with the Laue oscillations and, hence, with the number of layers used for the XRD calculation.
+For all samples the thickness determined by XRR agrees well with the number of layers obtained from XRD analysis where distinct Laue oscillations are observed.
 The strong intensity oscillations reveal crystalline and well-ordered nickel oxide and magnetite films with homogeneous thicknesses on both substrates.

 The vertical layer distances of all NiO films show no dependence on the thickness in the investigated range.
 However, NiO and Fe$_3$O$_4$ films grown on MgO exhibit a vertical compressive strain while NiO and Fe$_3$O$_4$ films on SrTiO$_3$ show vertical tensile strain due to lattice matching at the interface.
-Based on elastic theory for continuum the vertical lattice constant $c$ for homogenous tetragonally (in-plane) distorted films can be calculated by using the formula \cite{HashPoisson}
+Based on elastic theory for continuum the vertical lattice constant $c$ for homogenous tetragonally (in-plane) distorted films is related to the lateral lattice constant $a$ via \cite{HashPoisson}